 It's a fact: the best full frame DSLRs remain some of the best cameras ever made.
-Yes, mirrorless is gets a lot of attention, with cameras boasting cutting-edge technology, ever-higher video resolutions and shiny new features.
+Yes, mirrorless cameras are getting a lot of attention, with cameras boasting cutting-edge technology, ever-higher video resolutions and shiny new features.
 But for a reliable, mechanically sound camera that just works, and keeps working, a DSLR is tough to beat.

 There's a lot more to the differences between DSLRs and mirrorless cameras, of course.
 If you find it all a little confusing, we have a DSLR vs mirrorless camera article that spells out the key differences between the two types, and is useful if you're still figuring out which one is right for you.

 DSLRs may be older, but they are very much still alive and kicking.
 Manufacturers are still bringing out new DSLRs, albeit now at a slower pace that their mirrorless offerings.
 Right now, some of the finest DSLRs include the Nikon D780, and the genuinely ground-breaking Canon EOS-1D X Mark III.
 Both of these models are full frame, and you can find out more about them further down this list.
 Without a doubt, the full frame DSLR is still very much a viable prospect for photographers and videographers.

 In this particular guide, we're focusing entirely on DSLRs that house full frame sensors.
 These are the most sophisticated DSLRs available and also the most expensive, so if you are looking for a more mid-range model that's more affordable, we have a separate guide to the best DSLR, which provides a broader perspective and includes models across the spectrum.
 If, however, you're set on getting full frame but aren't necessarily sold on the idea of getting a DSLR versus a mirrorless camera, then we'd recommend checking out our guide to the cheapest full-frame cameras.